CLAUSE 4 – CONTEXT OF THE ORGANISATION

 2. Site Context

-The company operates manufacturing, research center, and an installation team.
+The company operates manufacturing, research centre, and an installation team.
 (Issue: Legal Compliance)

 The legal environment in Kuwait contains, amongst other things, statutory requirements contained in the Occupational Health and Safety Act.
 Health and safety statutory regulations are enforced within Kuwait and civil liability may attach to incidents within the workplace.
 The structure of safety is not dissimilar to that within the UK and therefore given the very extensive provisions for health and safety within the UK, it is considered that UK legislation and practice will be adopted unless this fails to satisfy Kuwait requirements, in which case the more demanding requirements will be met.
 The Department of Occupational Safety and Health regularly inspects operators, responds to complaints.
 (Fines and legal costs)